-DLA Piper releases its European Acquisition Finance Debt Report for 2013
+European Acquisition Finance Debt Report 2013 - .PDF file.

 Bolstered by strong balance sheets and the availability of cheap finance, the market saw more deals completed last year compared with 2011.
 According to four out of five respondents to our fourth annual survey, there was sufficient liquidity to get mid-market deals financed, although fewer transactions values exceeded the £150m mark.
 Adverse conditions clearly continued to restrict the debt market from realising a stronger growth rate, with lenders determined to focus on the right deal.